xvik/gradle-quality-plugin/README.md

 ### About

-Static code analysis for Java and Groovy projects using Checkstyle, PMD, FindBugs and CodeNarc.
+Static code analysis for Java and Groovy projects using Checkstyle, PMD, SpotBugs (FindBugs) and CodeNarc.
 Plugin implements unified console output for all quality plugins which greatly simplifies developer workflow: only console is required for working with violations and makes it feel the same as java compiler errors.